lsst-dm/dmtn-220/index.rst

 This would probably work reasonably well right now, but it is not documented and formally not supported, and hence currently inadvisable for anything other than throwaway prototypes - while we originally intended to make the SQL interface public, this became very difficult to implement for a number of reasons, and it has been explicitly private for a few years now.

 It is also possible to use `Registry` interfaces to define custom "opaque" tables within the same schema as its main tables.
-This could make it easier to manage external tables across multiple similar data repositories, and it allows those tables to make use custom field types like `sphgeom` regions, timespans, and UUIDs that require cross-DBMS support beyond what is provided by SQLAlchemy alone.
+This could make it easier to manage external tables across multiple similar data repositories, and it allows those tables to make use of custom field types like `sphgeom` regions, timespans, and UUIDs that require cross-DBMS support beyond what is provided by SQLAlchemy alone.
 This is the preferred mechanism for "plugin" code built on top of the `Registry` that needs its own tables, and it is already in use by some of our own `Datastore` classes to store their internal per-file records.
 At present, however, the `Registry` query system cannot use these tables at all; they are truly opaque to it.
 Changing this is discussed in :ref:`feature-queryable-extension-tables`.

-Without either of the two changes discussed above, the best way to add new tables and metadata columns to the `Registry` schema is thus to change the `Registry` schema itself, by modifying its "dimensions" configuration.
+Without a public schema or queryable extension tables, the best way to add new tables and metadata columns to the `Registry` schema is thus to change the `Registry` schema itself, by modifying its "dimensions" configuration.
 This is already a very flexible system that allows arbitrary new tables with typical column types to be added (and later populated using existing `Registry` public methods), and it includes support for foreign keys between dimensions, allowing new tables tables to define relationships, not just metadata.
 Such tables are automatically included in `Registry` queries as needed; using a configuration system to define these tables (rather than e.g. SQL ``CREATE TABLE`` statements) allows us to also obtain the information necessary to automatically join them together.
 This naturally meshes well with a model in which Campaign Definition workflows explicitly provide data ID relationships as inputs to campaigns, especially if it is considered a feature rather than a bug if those data ID relationship tables are persistent in the database rather than transient (deletion from dimension tables is not currently supported at all).